 The College receives very few complaints alleging unfairness and/or irregularities in its hiring processes.
 Two years ago, a faculty hiring process was halted for an irregularity in the role of the hiring manager.
 It was unclear whether the manager was a voting member of the committee or not.
 The hiring process was conducted shortly after the Uniform Employment Selection Guide was revised, and therefore did not incorporate the role change of the hiring manager stipulated in the revised Guide.
-The position was re-announced, the process was concluded successfully.
+The position was re-announced, the process was monitored by the hiring dean and department chair, and the hiring process was concluded successfully.

 Dissemination and training has been held on the revised Uniform Employment Selection Guide and its contents.
 This updated Guide is very specific on the steps in the hiring processes, dependent on the type of position.
 While the United Faculty president is assessing current training methods and is considering adding a FLEX Workshop to address this subject, the LMC vice president did hold a two-hour FLEX workshop in January 2014 targeted to hiring committees and processes (I.B.1-13, I.B.1-14).
-This FLEX Workshop will continue to be offered each semester, and ongoing training will be offered as dictated by the new Uniform Employment Selection Guide.
+This FLEX Workshop will continue to be offered each semester, and on-going training will be offered as dictated by the new Uniform Employment Selection Guide.
 The presence of a dean on all faculty hiring committees, serving as chairperson, helps to guide the process and to assure compliance with policy and procedure.
 Oral instructions to the committee members by the Committee Chairperson begin all interview processes.
 For large recruitments, the District's recruitment and classification analyst can be scheduled to address committee members -- this approach was used to provide training in an assembly setting in the spring of 2013 in advance of the hiring processes for LMC's three instructional dean positions.